SimonVRANA/HelynLogger/com.helyn.unity.helynlogger/Doc/Technical.md

 ```

 ### Unity console log
-Unity console logger and File logger works the same, except for the Log method.
+The Unity console logger and the file logger work the same way, except for the Log method.

 ```mermaid
 sequenceDiagram